A new online calculator can illustrate where you might find energy savings within grain-drying systems.

-To calculate high-capacity dryer energy use, you can select among seven grain crops, as well as propane or natural gas fuel, and enter fuel cost per gallon, electricity cost, beginning and desired grain moisture, ambient-air temperature, relative humidity and the drying air temperature.
+To calculate high-capacity dryer energy use, you can select among seven grain crops, as well as propane or natural gas fuel, and enter fuel cost per gallon, electricity cost, beginning and desired grain moisture, ambient-air temperature, relative humidity and drying air temperature.

 Seconds after you enter the information, the estimator provides results: fuel, electric and grain shrinking costs per bushel; drying time in days; average moisture content; MBTUs required for drying; and BTUs per pound of water.
 Additional data fields appear for high-capacity dryers.

 “Keep in mind that these are best estimates,” Ileleji says.
-“While they are research-based, and we’ve done our best to make the tool as accurate as possible, results should not be construed as actual savings.”
+“While they are research-based, and we’ve done our best to make the tool as accurate as possible, the results should not be construed as actual savings.”